AgeKeikiru/DaturaMini/test/readme.txt

 PgDn                    KO current character
 End                     Game Over shortcut
 Del                     Fill hyper gauge
+Numpad 1-2              Jump to specific stage

 ==Patch Notes==

+=v0.1.1=
+- The missing wall in Stage 2 has been fixed
+- Projectiles have been recolored to improve visibility
+- New character added

+=v0.0.5=
+- Stage 2 added
+- Enemy projectile colors have been standardized to improve recognition
+- Removed vertical camera control during fixed camera sections
+- Afterimages no longer prematurely disappear
+- Projectiles no longer disappear when too close to the bottom of the screen

 =v0.0.4=
 - Grounded Imo Up-Atk now requires the attack button to be held to get the rising uppercut, tapping the button will now only create the ground wave